RafaelSterzinger/etmira-segmentation/README.md

 In order to run inference on any mirror, run the following:

-    python -m eval --ckpt CHECKPOINT_OF_MODEL --eval_mirrors MIRRORS_TO_RUN_INFERENCE_ON
+    python -m eval --ckpt CHECKPOINT_OF_MODEL --eval_mirror MIRROR_TO_RUN_INFERENCE_ON

-Its output will be stored in the same folder as the checkpoint.
+The output will be stored in the folder where the checkpoint is located.

 ## Contact
 In case you have questions or find some errors, do not hesitate to contact me rsterzinger(at)cvl.tuwien.ac.at.